-All initial volunteer (i.e., general pre-agency) processing, including the General Interview, to be completed within the first hour of the volunteers’ arrival at the VRC
+All initial volunteer (i.e., general pre-agency) processing, including the General Interview, to be completed within the first hour of the volunteers’ arrival at the VRC.

-Assign as many qualified spontaneous unaffiliated volunteers as possible to disaster relief agencies and provide an accurate assessment of the status of all volunteers for tracking purposes
+Assign as many qualified spontaneous unaffiliated volunteers as possible to disaster relief agencies and provide an accurate assessment of the status of all volunteers for tracking purposes.

 Complete processing (i.e., initial pre-processing and full agency processing except training) within 2.5 hours of a potential volunteers’ initial arrival, assuming they have an assignment.